-A central component of CHR’s successful approach to fertility treatment for women with high FSH is supplementation with dehydroepiandrosterone (DHEA) prior to IVF.
+A central component of CHR’s successful approach to fertility treatment for women with elevated FSH levels is supplementation with dehydroepiandrosterone (DHEA) prior to IVF.
 This treatment approach, first developed here at CHR, is now a key strategy in reproductive medicine.
-Through extensive research, CHR has been able to demonstrate that DHEA supplementation for at least 6-8 weeks before the start of an IVF cycle can dramatically increase IVF pregnancy chances in this group of women.
+Through extensive research, CHR has been able to demonstrate that supplementation for at least 6-8 weeks before the start of an IVF cycle can dramatically increase IVF pregnancy chances in this group of women.
 DHEA helps restore an androgen-rich ovarian environment, which in turn helps women with DOR and POA develop a larger number of healthier eggs.
 Learn more about this supplement here.

-Highly individualized egg retrieval (HIER) is a relatively recent treatment approach, developed at CHR based on the research conducted in-house.
-When our embryologists noticed that eggs retrieved from women with high FSH levels often appeared over-mature, CHR investigators conducted a study to determine whether retrieving eggs earlier than typical with an earlier hCG trigger would improve egg quality for these women.
-As we have reported in peer-reviewed medical journals, our study revealed that retrieving eggs when the lead follicles are 16-18 mm or even earlier, rather than the conventional 20 mm, improved the number and quality of eggs and embryos available in IVF cycles.
+Highly individualized egg retrieval (HIER) is a relatively recent treatment approach, also developed at CHR based on research conducted in-house.
+When our embryologists noticed that eggs retrieved from women with high FSH levels often appeared “overmature,” CHR investigators conducted a study to determine whether retrieving eggs earlier than typical with an earlier hCG trigger would improve egg quality for these women.
+As we have reported in peer-reviewed medical journals, our study found that retrieving eggs when the lead follicles are 16-18 mm or even earlier, rather than the conventional 20 mm, improved the number and quality of eggs and embryos available in IVF cycles.

 What Not to Do: “Natural” FSH Treatments

 Patients sometimes ask us about “natural” fertility treatments.
-Unfortunately, nutritional supplements and other “natural” treatments usually lack scientific evidence and don’t work.
+Unfortunately, most nutritional supplements and other “natural” treatments usually lack scientific evidence and don’t work.
 Studies have also found that supposedly “natural” supplements are sometimes laced with hormones and other controlled substances.
-Furthermore, trying “natural” FSH treatments can delay the start of an effective treatment that is supported by concrete scientific evidence.
+Furthermore, trying “natural” FSH treatments, and even natural IUI, can delay the start of an effective treatment that is supported by concrete scientific evidence.
 Since time is of the essence with DOR, trying “natural” treatments can result in significant reduction in the chances of pregnancy.